jlentink/aem/README.md

 Or use the following OSX/Linux oneliner to install:

+#### using home brew (OSX only)

+Check out the amazing [Homebrew](https://brew.sh/) and when you have homebrew installed use the following commands to install

+	brew tap jlentink/aem
+	brew install aem-cli

 #### install to /usr/local/bin
 `curl -sfL https://raw.githubusercontent.com/jlentink/aem/master/install.sh | bash -s -- -b /usr/local/bin`